Updated: 18 Oct, 2020

-For the majority of my graphic editing work, I need something quick and simple.
+For the majority of my photo work, I only need something simple and quick.

 Photoshop is fantastic, but it can be a huge lumbering beast.